Stellarium/stellarium/BUILDING.md

 It will build the stellarium installer package and place it in a folder of the stellarium source tree root folder "installers".
 So you can find in <tt>C:\Devel\stellarium\stellarium\installers</tt>

 Run the program generated and Stellarium will be installed in program files\stellarium or wherever you select and place an icon on the desktop.

+# Testing

+There are several test programs in the repository.
+To build them, define `-DCMAKE_ENABLE_TESTING=ON`, or configure cmake in QCreator's Projects tab.

+Then configure a Debug build and select a test... application to be executed.

+Please try to test your changes before committing to master.
+Our automated Travis builds will signal failure when tests don't complete.